daormar/debasher/doc/design_doc_resident.md

   ignored, it never aborts the process (the command catalog, "Control envelope", is deliberately open-ended).
-- **Logging**: `FBPProcess` exposes a preconfigured `self.log` (Python's stdlib `logging`), same pattern as the existing `dispatch` process in `data/programs/dynamic_fanout_dispatcher.py` (stderr output, format including thread name, useful here since the process is inherently multi-threaded).
-The base class itself logs its own lifecycle events (thread start/stop, barrier epoch open/close, checkpoint saved, heartbeat) with it, the natural successor to the `echo` statements `data/programs/debasher_cycle*.sh` use today for visibility.
+- **Logging**: `FBPProcess` exposes a preconfigured `self.log` (Python's stdlib `logging`), which `_PortWorker` sets up, same pattern as the existing `dispatch` process in `data/programs/dynamic_fanout_dispatcher.py` (stderr output, format including thread name, useful here since the process is inherently multi-threaded).
+The framework itself logs its own lifecycle events (thread start/stop, barrier epoch open/close, checkpoint saved, heartbeat) with it, the natural successor to the `echo` statements `data/programs/debasher_cycle*.sh` use today for visibility.
 Level is configurable via a plain `-log-level` option, declared by the module author in `_explain_opts`/`_define_opts` exactly like any other option (same convention `debasher_dynamic_fanout_fifos.sh` already uses): no new engine mechanism, it is just another entry in `self.opts`; a sensible default applies if the module does not declare it.
 - **Periodic self-triggered snapshots (opt-in)**: nothing otherwise ever closes an epoch on its own; without this, the input log's safety cap (see "Input log") becomes the normal failure mode instead of an actual safety net for any